How to be a good listener

 You don’t have to be completely neutral.
 If whoever you’re talking to has been having a dreadful time, some empathy and understanding is vital.
 Simply acknowledging this is important, so don’t be afraid to say ‘you’ve had an awful time’.
 You need to show that you have understood the situation by reacting to it – “That sounds like it is very difficult”

 What can I do if someone doesn’t want my help?

 It can be difficult if you feel that someone you care about is in a bad place but won’t reach out for help or take the help that you have offered them.
 This can be frustrating for all involved but it’s important that you remember that there are limits to the help that you can offer.
 Remember that there is only so much you can do and try not to beat yourself up about it.
 Be patient, it may take a while for them to open up and feel comfortable talking with you and this is perfectly normal.
 Tell them that you are there for them when they are ready to seek help.
 If you are worried about the person, it may be time to contact a family member and tell them your concerns.

 What can I do if it’s an emergency

 There may be times when your friend or family member needs to seek help urgently.
 They may be experiencing suicidal feelings, and feel that they may act on them, or they may be at risk of harming themselves or others.

-In this instance, it’s important that you help them seek medical help as soon as possible.
+In an emergency, it’s important that you help them seek medical help as soon as possible.
 You can accompany your friend to any hospital A&E department and ask for help.
-If you cannot make your way to hospital, ring 999 or 112.
+If you cannot make your way to a hospital, ring 999 or 112.
 Stay with them while you wait for emergency services to arrive, or go with them to the hospital for help.
-Read our factsheet on suicide.

 How can I look after myself?